Pathophysiology 370 - Pathophysiology » Fall 2022 » Week 4 Check Your Understanding Assignment

 Clinical manifestations of hypocalcemia include which of the following?

-A. Positive Trousseau sign, Positive Chvostek sign, Hyperactive reflexes, Muscle twitching, and Paresthesias
+B. Positive Trousseau sign, Positive Chvostek sign, Hyperactive reflexes, Muscle twitching, and Constipation

 C. Constipation, Hyperactive reflexes, Muscle twitching, and Paresthesias

-D. Positive Trousseau sign, Positive Chvostek sign, Hyperactive reflexes, Muscle twitching, and Constipation
+D. Positive Trousseau sign, Positive Chvostek sign, Hyperactive reflexes, Muscle twitching, and Paresthesias

 Question #17